naturalis/nba-docs/content/doc-spec-services/index.md

 ## Taxonomic data services
 A taxon document stores the hierarchical classification of a taxon, its scientific names and synonyms, and other relevant data retrieved from the respective source system.
-All components and data types in the taxon model, as well as a comprehensive list of all taxon-related endpoints are documented in the NBA reference documentation [LINK].
+All components and data types in the taxon model, as well as a comprehensive list of all taxon-related endpoints are documented in the {{<swagger-ui-link text="API endpoint reference">}}.
 A list of available fields is also available at

 http://145.136.240.125:30076/v2/taxon/metadata/getFieldInfo